Using a Comma before However

-Using a Comma before HoweverOf course, there are times when a comma can be used before however.
-This is when however is a parenthesis (i.e., just additional information that can be removed with no loss of meaning).
+Using a Comma before "However"Of course, there are times when a comma can be used before "however."
+This is when "however" is a parenthesis (i.e., additional information that can be removed with no loss of meaning).
 For example:

-- Lee does not like lager because it is too fizzy.
-He does, however, drink lemonade by the bucket load.
-(A parenthesis however will be in the middle or at the end of a clause.
-It should be offset with commas.)
+- Lee does not like coke because it is too fizzy.
+He does, however, drink lots of fruit juice.

-- Religious tolerance is something we should all practise.
+- Religious tolerance is something we should all have.
 However, there have been more atrocities committed in the name of religion than anything else.
-(Walter Koenig) (In this example, However means nevertheless or but.)
+(Actor Walter Koenig) (In this example, "However" means "nevertheless" or "but.")

 - While conscience is our friend, all is at peace.
 However, once it is offended, farewell to a tranquil mind.
-(Mary Wortley Montagu) (In this example, However means nevertheless or but.)
+(Writer Mary Wortley Montagu) (In this example, "However" means "nevertheless" or "but.")

 - I never give up in a match.
 However down I am, I fight until the last ball.
-(Bjorn Borg) (In this example, However means to whatever extent.)
+(Tennis player Bjorn Borg) (In this example, "however" means "to whatever extent.")

 - However difficult life may seem, there is always something you can do and succeed at.
-(Stephen Hawking) (In this example, However means to whatever extent.)
+(Physicist Stephen Hawking) (In this example, "however" means "to whatever extent.")